1818-08-31

 The objective of acceptance testing is to validate that all business requirements are implemented and are working correctly.

-Don’t forget to hand over written documentation of your successful tests to your client.
-In case your client was an active part of the User Acceptance Testing, make sure you have a confirmed and signed UAT test document at the end.
+Remember to hand over written documentation of your successful tests to your client.
+If your client was active in the User Acceptance Testing, make sure you have a confirmed and signed UAT test document at the end.

 3.2 Load and Security tests

-After a successful User Acceptance Test, your testing process should include two additional tests which are essential for a sustainable web project.
+After a successful User Acceptance Test, your testing process should include two additional tests that are essential for a sustainable web project.

-Load Testing & Performance Testing checks how fast your websites or web applications are responding and whether they are tolerating many concurrent requests (load test).
-For these testing mechanisms, there are quite a lot of tools available.
+Load Testing and performance Testing check how fast your websites or web applications respond and whether they are tolerating many concurrent requests (load test).
+Several tools are available for these testing mechanisms.

 Security testing is a hot topic and often does not get enough attention.
 Hacks and data leaks can harm not only your brand but your financial resources too, as getting sued after your websites or web applications were found to be vulnerable will undoubtedly be a painful expense.
 When it comes to security testing, do your best to be thorough and try not to skimp resources.